-Pay for larger purchases over time without interest with these buy now, pay later platforms.
+Pay for larger purchases over time without interest with buy now, pay later platforms.

 Interest free finance, commonly referred to as “buy now, pay later”, has become an increasingly popular way for shoppers to pay for purchases.
-Platforms such as Q Card and Gem Visa allow you to spread the cost of a purchase over time without having to pay interest.
+Platforms such as Afterpay and Zip allow you to spread the cost of a purchase over time without having to pay interest.

 While interest free finance isn’t like a traditional loan, there are still costs involved and it’s important to understand what you’re getting into before you apply.
 Here, we will outline the differences between the platforms, what costs are involved and how each platform works so you can decide which one is right for you.

 What is buy now, pay later?